Quick Start Guide¶

 Working Directory¶

 By default, outputs are saved in the same directory as your input video.
-You can specify a different location:
+Use target_name on individual methods to control the output path for a specific result.

 Interactive Analysis¶